kongo2002/statser/README.md

 ## Motivation

-[Graphite][graphite] is a fantastic piece or rather collection of software(s) and I don't want to really replace any of it.
+[Graphite][graphite] is a fantastic piece or rather collection of software(s) that's tough to 'replace' at all.
 Nonetheless there are a few points that motivate me to tackle some parts of [graphite][graphite]'s feature set to be solved in a distributed erlang-powered application.